-Moreover, Gloriosum has a pinkish color tone near the apex, while Plowmanii has reddish purple-tinged.
+Moreover, Gloriosum has a pinkish tone near the apex, while Plowmanii has a reddish purple-tinged.

-Another way to differentiate them is leaf color, i.e., Gloriosum has a velvety dark green leaf with whitish midrib, while Plowmanii has a dark green leaf with green midrib.
+Another way to differentiate them is leaf color, i.e., Gloriosum has a velvety dark green leaf with a whitish midrib.
+In contrast, Plowmanii has a dark green leaf with a green midrib.

 Philodendron Plowmanii vs. Pastazanum

-Like I mentioned above, just look at the petiole fashion and leaf coloration with veins properties to identify Philodendron.
+As mentioned above, observe the petiole fashion and leaf coloration with veins properties to identify Philodendron.

-You can also see colorful wingy petiole patterns in Plowmanii but not Pastazanum.
+You can also see colorful wingy petiole patterns in Plowmanii but not in Pastazanum.

 Philodendron Plowmanii is an exotic rare tropical plant suitable for all with its easy care and growing needs.

-However, be aware you still need to give them a dream-like home if you want to show off large, waxy heart-shaped foliage.
+However, be aware that you still need to give them a dream-like home to show off large, waxy heart-shaped foliage.